Introduction: Importance of Dopamine in Depression

 The MAO-B inhibitor selegiline induces partial reversal of the effort-related motivational effects of TBZ .

-These results from animal studies are consistent with the human clinical reported data in a highly-cited paper by Treadway et al. showing that patients with major depression show reduced selection of high effort alternatives in tests of effort-based decision making .
+These results from animal studies are consistent with the reported human clinical data in a highly-cited paper by Treadway et al. showing that patients with major depression show reduced selection of high effort alternatives in tests of effort-based decision making .

-Parkinson’s disease, DA, depression
+Parkinson’s disease, Dopamine, depression

 The incidence of major depression, using usual research methodology, in community samples of patients with Parkinson disease (in which dopamine deficiency plays a major role, although other neurotransmitters are also reduced) is 5% to 10% with an additional 10% to 30% experiencing subsyndromal depressive symptoms: that has been posited for a long time, and is further attested to by more recent research [29-33].